Criminal Law: Arson | Assault | Attempted Murder | Drugs | Fraud | Mischief | Robbery | Theft | Sexual Assault

 In cases of robbery involving a firearm, the minimum punishment is four years imprisonment.
 The different types of robbery can include everything from robberies targeting banks and businesses, home invasions, muggings and other types of theft involving confrontation with a victim.

 Robbery is considered a serious crime.
 It is seen by the courts and law enforcement as a type of crime motivated by financial gain, at the cost of public safety.
 The most severe cases of robbery can result in a life sentence in prison.
 Our goal at Acumen Law Corporation is to ensure those accused of robbery are equipped with a successful defence.
 We want to help those accused of robbery successfully reintegrate back into society as productive citizens.
+Robbery is a serious offence, call us for a free consultation today.

 The law assesses the severity of a theft charge by the value of the property stolen.
 In Canada, theft of property with value exceeding $5,000 can result in a prison sentence of up to 10 years.
 Theft with a value under $5,000 can accompany imprisonment up to two years.